 Members have several options on how to receive their distribution.
 The member should indicate on the application for the distribution which payment option he or she has chosen.
-Payment options include: (1) a single lump-sum payment payable to the retiring member (subject to current income tax withholding requirements); (2) an annuity contract purchased from an insurance carrier licensed to do business in the State of Minnesota; (3) a rollover to the member's individual retirement account (IRA) made as a direct transfer on an institution-by-institution basis (Your relief association must be "a qualified pension plan under Section 401(a) of the Internal Revenue Code, as amended...."); (4) a rollover to the member's individual Minnesota deferred compensation plan made as a direct transfer on an institution-by-institution basis; or (5), if allowed by the relief association's bylaws, payment in a series of installment payments.
+Payment options include: (1) a single lump-sum payment payable to the retiring member (subject to current income tax withholding requirements); (2) an annuity contract; (3) a rollover to the member's individual retirement account (IRA); (4) a rollover to the member's individual Minnesota deferred compensation plan; or (5), if allowed by the relief association's bylaws, payment in a series of installment payments.
+Note that a member may choose to split the distribution and receive a portion as a direct payment and rollover the remaining portion.